 Even though slavery was finally criminally abolished in 2007 there are tragically still 27,000,000 slaves in the world.
 Its time for us all to sober up and join the fight for a world where people cant invade another’s most intimate space whether for work or sex.

-This will be a cursory introduction to the work.
-This work focuses on Mickey Mantle, spheres, toplogy, and the number 7.
+This is a cursory first draft which serves as an incomplete introduction to the work.
+This art work focuses on Mickey Mantle, spheres, toplogy, and the number 7.
 Topology's first results come from the great Leonhard Euler: the seven Bridges of Konnisberg problem and his Polyhedron formula for the 2-sphere.
 John Milnor revolutionized topology with his discovery of the exotic 7-sphere in 1956, for which he won the Fields Medal and essentially every other prestigious math award.
 Mantle wore number 7, won 7 World Series, and achieved his best year in 1956, winning the Triple Crown.
-7 years after discovering his exotic 7-sphere Milnor, jointly with Kervaire (M-K), went on to classify large swaths of these exotic spheres relying heavily on mathematical surgery.
+7 years after discovering his exotic 7-sphere Milnor, jointly with Kervaire (M-K), went on to classify large swaths of these exotic spheres which also led tp the Kervaire invariant problem for framed manifolds.
+Their work relied heavily on mathematical surgery.
 Mantle tore his right ACL and badly needed surgery.
 One of many interesting aspects of M-K’s work is they show a portion of the classification of exotic spheres ties to the Bernoulli numbers.
 In essence constructing a “bridge” between topology and number theory.
-Several hundred years earlier, Euler gave an interesting definition of the Bernoulli numbers.
+Several hundred years earlier, Euler gave an interesting definition of the Bernoulli numbers and he proved one of the first theorems of topology with the 7 bridges of Konnisberg problem.

 Mantle's seven was retired in 1969.
-1969 was also the year, Browder, who later chaired Princeton's math department, proved a substantial result in the continued classification of exotic spheres, particularly on the Kervaire invariant problem.
+1969 was also the year, Browder, who later chaired Princeton's math department, proved a substantial result in the continued classification of exotic spheres in particular the Kervaire invariant problem eg. showing it was necessary that n had to equal 2^k-2 for the Kervaire invariant to be nonzero.

 Displayed Oct 2020 at the Lincoln Memorial